Martina Navratilova has faced a barrage of criticism for her claim that trans athletes are ‘cheats’.

 The tennis star made the controversial comments in an article for the The Sunday Times.

 She argues trans women assigned male at birth, have an unfair physical advantage over women assigned female at birth.

-Navratilova was coached by a trans player
+Navratilova coached by trans athlete

-It was also the reason Court declined to take part.
+Furthermore, it was also the reason Court declined to take part.

 In a statement, Court’s lawyer said of the proposed match:

 “It’s exploitation for somebody and Margaret isn’t about to be exploited or let somebody else be exploited at her behest.”

 Richards successfully sued for discrimination